 For a less practical but enjoyable ride, residents can jump on the Palm Jumeirah Monorail.
 This elevated track takes riders about 3.4 miles (5.5 km) from the mainland shore to the tip of the Palm Jumeirah islands.
 Unfortunately, it does not connect to the metro.
 A round-trip ticket will cost you about $8.20.

 Perhaps the best way to travel when you can is by water.
 When crossing the Dubai Water Canal or Dubai Creek, take advantage of a traditional abra (wooden boat) ride which will only cost around $0.30.
 Your Nol card will also buy you a ride on the Dubai Marina water bus.

 The Costs of Education in Dubai

 With such a large foreign population, of course, it’s no surprise that Dubai is known for its high concentration of elite international private schools.
 Many of the city’s top institutions follow the British curriculum and, therefore, use English as the instruction language.
 The average cost of an international primary school in Dubai for one child is $10,325 to $12,620 per year, while the monthly cost of a private, full-day preschool (or kindergarten) for one child is $684 to $836.

 Healthcare Costs in Dubai

 By law, all residents of Dubai must have health insurance.
-While Emirati citizens are covered by the public system, expats and visitors are not.
+While the public system covers Emirati citizens, expats and visitors are not.
 Immigrants can only qualify for public health insurance through a Dubai employer — and only if they are working there legally.
 Even so, many locals buy private insurance for better coverage.